As a program participant, do I need to notify NCPHP when I am going on vacation or other travel?

 Discuss any changes in therapy with your Field Coordinator prior to making any changes.
 If approved, you will need to contact your Case Manager to complete the appropriate paperwork.
 NCPHP requires a new Release of Information form to be completed by new therapists, so NCPHP may receive quarterly reports from the therapist.

-How can I obtain an advocacy letter for an insurance company, employer, etc.?
+How can I obtain a support letter for an insurance company, employer, etc.?

 This can be accomplished quite easily, but please remember that NCPHP may only share information about your involvement with the program if you have signed a Release of Information form.
 Contact your Case Manager to obtain such a letter and to provide complete information regarding the intended recipient, e.g., Blue Cross Blue Shield, CIGNA.